chethanmandya/Chethan/_posts/2020-01-25-Why-do-we-need-interfaces.md

 let's say your application has different types of customers like, golden customer, discount costomer .

 when we looking into customer library , we shouldn't think it and say there is gold customer, silver customer , discounted customer, we should just see it as Customer

+When to use Abstracton ?

+Code reusability, you can think of abstraction class where you want to give code reusability .